RohanChhatbar/RCAPIManager/README.md

 Check out [RCAPIManager](https://cocoapods.org/pods/RCAPIManager) on cocoapods.org.

-To use RCAPIMANAGER in your project add the following 'Podfile' to your project
+To use RCAPIManager in your project add the following 'Podfile' to your project

 ```bash
 source 'https://github.com/RohanChhatbar/RCAPIManager.git'